tungnnt/common/README.md

 If you want to read more about `yalc` see (here)[https://www.viget.com/articles/how-to-use-local-unpublished-node-packages-as-project-dependencies/].

+When you're done - run `yalc remove` or `yalc remove --all` in a dependee.

 ## Adding a new package

 - Copy an existing small package